rocky-linux/documentation/docs/guides/contribute/localdocs/mkdocs_venv.md

 ### Exit the development environment

 Once the display of your new page meets your satisfaction, you can exit your development environment.
 This involves first exiting *MkDocs* and then deactivating the python virtual environment.
-To exit *MkDocs* you need to use the key combination <kbd>CTRL</kbd> + <kbd>C</kbd>, and as you saw above, to exit the virtual environment you will need to invoke the `deactivate` command.
+To exit *MkDocs* you need to use the key combination ++ctrl++ + ++"C"++, and as you saw above, to exit the virtual environment you will need to invoke the `deactivate` command.

 ```bash
 ...